Amina-Irfan/Encapsulation/README.md

 # Encapsulation
-This respository is used to demonstrate the features of github branches
+This respository used to demonstrate the features of github branches